Call Center Agents Jobs in Kenya

 Location: Nairobi

-Our client, an international organization who is a leading provider of language interpretation services is seeking to recruit Lingala speaking call center agents.
+Our client, an international organization who is a leading provider of language interpretation services is seeking to recruit mandarin speaking call center agents.

 Duties and Responsibilities